ujjwalkumar2607/Fashion-Classifier-with-TensorFlow.js/README.md

 # Fashion-Classifier-with-TensorFlow.js
-Trained on the Fashion MNIST Dataset
+Trained on the Fashion MNIST Dataset.
+Test your own image by drawing in the provided canvas.